fabjan/mudslide/README.md

 ## Usage

-When running, all implementations serve this HTTP API for storing and retrieving files and file sets (described by "manifests").
+When running, all implementations serve this HTTP API for storing and retrieving files and file sets (described by "manifests"):

     PUT /api/files/:checksum
     GET /api/files/:checksum